kauttoj/NLP_kickstart_tutorial/README.md

 (+ Numpy, Pandas and Pyplot)

 There are three Notebooks:
- PART 1 with preprocessing and classical topic classification using TF-IDF scaling PART 2 with simple word and document embeddings and LDA topic modeling PART 3 with state-of-the art contextualized word and document embeddings and classification
+ PART 1 with preprocessing and classical topic classification using TF-IDF scaling
+ PART 2 with simple word and document embeddings and LDA topic modeling
+ PART 3 with state-of-the art contextualized word and document embeddings and classification

-The main emphasis is in Finnish language data.
+The main emphasis is in Finnish language data, which is not supported only by few libraries and tools.
 I'll use a toy dataset with 416 wikipedia texts from two broad topics (economy/money and health), which are included.

 24.10.2019 Janne Kauttonen